I’ve been practicing gratitude — with varying levels of devotion — for over a decade now, since I was thirteen years

 Gratitude is still a much-loved regular part of my life.
 And I still continue to explore and experiment with my own gratitude practice on a daily basis.

 Alice Morse Earle said, “Every day may not be good…but there’s something good in every day.”
 For me, practicing gratitude is the way I find, acknowledge and appreciate the good in each and every day.
 And I hope that it can do this for you too.

 Love & Gratitude,

 PS.
-If you’re wanting to put the tips I’ve shared in this post into action in your own life, I’d love to invite you to join the live round of The 28 Day Gratitude Project.
-This project will guide you through 28 days of gratitude so you can explore how you can add more gratitude into your life — in a way that works best for you.
+If you’re wanting to make gratitude a regular habit in your life, I’d love to invite you to join a very special live round of The 28 Day Gratitude Project.
+This self-guided project will guide you through 28 days of gratitude so you can explore how you can add more gratitude into your life — in a way that works best for you.
 It includes a digital workbook and daily emails for 28 days to help you make gratitude a regular habit in your life.
 Plus there’s going to be a pop-up Facebook group *just* for this special live round (where I’ll be doing live calls in each week!).